ageir/chirp-rpi/README.md

 chirp.wake_up()
 ```

-Wakes up the sensor from deep sleep mod.
+Wakes up the sensor from deep sleep mode.

 Sending a reset to the sensor while in deep sleep mode usually fails.
 But it triggers the sensor to wake up.
 We then wait for one second